ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### May 2024
+Friday May 17th, 2024:
+- Today, I had a bunch of meetings
+- Today, I got dinner with my coworkers

 Thursday May 16th, 2024:
 - Today, I felt sick. all the shit sleep and schedule this week is catching up to me. im getting old
+- Today, I practiced an instrument

 Wednesday May 15th, 2024:
 - Today, I did good work but had no structure. ive forgotten most of what happened